Axect/Peroxide/README.md

 Peroxide provides various features.

 * `default` - Pure Rust (No dependencies of architecture - Perfect cross compilation)
-* `O3` - OpenBLAS (Perfect performance but hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust))
+* `O3` - OpenBLAS (Perfect performance but little bit hard to set-up - Strongly recommend to read [OpenBLAS for Rust](https://github.com/Axect/Issues/tree/master/Rust))
 * `plot` - With matplotlib of python, we can draw any plots.
 * `dataframe` - Dataframe & netcdf
 * `serde` - serialization with [Serde](https://serde.rs/).

-If you want to do high performance computation, then choose openblas feature.
+If you want to do high performance computation and more linear algebra, then choose openblas feature.
 If you don't want to depend C/C++ or Fortran libraries, then choose default feature.
 If you want to draw plot with some great templates, then choose plot feature.